Top Kitchen Trends Experts Say Will Dominate 2022

-They’re not just “in” right now.
-After talking to the design experts, we’re confident that these kitchen trends will stay popular.
+These kitchen trends aren't just "in" right now.
+After talking to design experts, we're confident they'll remain popular.
 Take a look at these top trends and decide which ones you’ll work into your new kitchen design.

 Tired of the monotonous bright whites of recent hipster design fads?
 Try switching to a sophisticated color palette that will remain beautiful long after other trends have passed.
 You may not want to drench your kitchen in dark colors, but mixing up the tones in the right areas of the room is a must for a truly stylish kitchen.